pfxuan/lustrefs/README.md

 ####Pig (pig.properties)

 ```
-# Note that this path *should not* include the full path to lustre,
+# Ensure that this path is on Lustre.
-# similar to yarn.app.mapreduce.am.staging-dir.
-pig.tmp.dir=/file/path/on/lustre
+pig.tmp.dir=/mnt/lustre/hadoop/pig/tmp

 ```

 ####Hive (hive-site.xml)

+Note that versions of Hive < 0.14 do not work well with LustreFS because they lack [a fix](https://issues.apache.org/jira/browse/HIVE-7583) to file permissions handling.
+We recommend using a version of Hive >= 0.14.

 ```
 <property>
   <name>hive.metastore.warehouse.dir</name>
-  <value>/file/path</value>
+  <value>/mnt/lustre/hadoop/hive/warehouse</value>
+  <description>Ensure that this path is on Lustre.
-  <description>Note that this path *should not* include the full path to lustre,
+  Note that this directory needs to be world-writeable.
-  similar to yarn.app.mapreduce.am.staging-dir.
   </description>
 </property>

 <property>
   <name>hive.exec.scratchdir</name>
-  <value>/file/path</value>
+  <value>/mnt/lustre/hadoop/hive/scratchdir</value>
+  <value>/mnt/lustre/hadoop/hive/warehouse</value>
+  <description>Ensure that this path is on Lustre.
-  <description>Note that this path *should not* include the full path to lustre,
+  Note that this directory needs to be world-writeable.
-  similar to yarn.app.mapreduce.am.staging-dir.
   </description>
 </property>
 ```

 ###3.
 FILE PERMISSIONS

-The detais of running a Hadoop job using the Lustre plugin are different than when a job is run using HDFS.
+The details of running a Hadoop job using the Lustre plugin are different than when a job is run using HDFS.
 This has to do with the fact that file permissions when using Lustre are handled through the usual POSIX paradigm, instead of HDFS and its own internal file permissions system.
 For example, when a MapReduce job is run using YARN in a Cloudera cluster,